 Table of Contents: What To Know About Exhaust Fans, CFM and Decibels, How It's Done, FAQs, Cost to Install or Replace An Exhaust Fan

 The bathroom exhaust fan may be the most overlooked but most important piece of equipment for the life of your home.
-The exhaust fan's main purpose is to remove the moisture from your bathroom, saving the drywall, tile and wood fixtures.
+The exhaust fan's main purpose is to remove the moisture from your bathroom, saving the drywall, tile and wood fixtures from costly water damage and mold prevention issues.

 What to Know About Bathroom Exhaust Fan Installation in Maryland